Hot Stuff

 In this PDF tip learn how to set the initial document view in Acrobat 6.
 After reading it, see if you can retrace what the settings were for the file you've just opened!
 (Kind of a Zen exercise, admittedly.)

-We've posted this excerpt as a PDF file.
-All you do is click this link "Deciding What Your Reader Sees First" to open the PDF file in your Web browser.
+We’ve posted this excerpt as a PDF file.
+To open the PDF file in your Web browser, click this link: “Deciding What Your Reader Sees First“.
 You can also download the PDF to your machine for later viewing.

 To learn how to configure your browser for viewing PDF files, see the Adobe Reader tech support page.